 By default, bootstrap script will try to install venv-salt-minion for Salt clients if it's available in the bootstrap repository and salt-minion if there is no Salt bundle in the bootstrap repository.
-It is posible to avoid installing Salt bundle and keep using salt-minion if you need it for some reason.
-See Client-configuration > Contact-methods-saltbundle for details.
+It is possible to avoid installing Salt bundle and keep using salt-minion if you need it for some reason.

+For more information, see Client-configuration > Contact-methods-saltbundle.